openeuropa/oe_content/README.md

       - "8890:8890"
 ```

+Otherwise, make sure you have the triple store instance running and have imported those vocabularies.

-Add the `runner.yml` configuration for connecting to the triple store.
+Next, if you are using the Task Runner to set up your site, add the `runner.yml` configuration for connecting to the triple store.
 Under the `drupal` key:

 ```
   sparql: